ustclug/documentations/docs/services/ftp.md

     2. Public folder root: set owner `root:root` and permission 0755.
     3. Subfolders: set owner to `1000:1000`. `_h5ai` and `wp-content` needs to be set to a different owner (misconfigured?).
 And `Incoming` shall be set to 0775.
 4. Do not use Google DNS in host, as China Mobile network may drop UDP packets to 8.8.8.8.
 A misconfigured DNS may lead to LDAP in container broken.
-5. Port 22 is delegated to the LUG FTP container, and SSH access to the host has been reassigned to port 2222.
+5. Port 22 is delegated to the LUG FTP container for SFTP, and SSH access to the host has been reassigned to port 2222.